MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 ### Prerequisites

 SharePoint Workflow Manager requires the server role of Web Server (IIS).
-If you are installing SharePoint Workflow Manager on a server without the IIS server role installed, the Workflow Manager Configuration Wizard will fail with messages like *Could not load file or assembly 'Microsoft.Web.Administration'*.
+If you're installing SharePoint Workflow Manager on a server without the IIS server role installed, the Workflow Manager Configuration Wizard will fail with messages like *Could not load file or assembly 'Microsoft.Web.Administration'*.

 SharePoint Workflow Manager requires Azure Service Fabric, which must be installed before you run SharePoint Workflow Manager setup.
-If the Azure Service Fabric Runtime is not already installed, follow these steps below to install it:
+If the Azure Service Fabric Runtime isn't already installed, follow these steps below to install it:

 1. The minimum version of Azure Service Fabric Runtime supported by SharePoint Workflow Manager is 9.1.1583.9590, and you can download it from [Azure Service Fabric Runtime](https://download.microsoft.com/download/b/8/a/b8a2fb98-0ec1-41e5-be98-9d8b5abf7856/MicrosoftServiceFabric.9.1.1583.9590.exe).
 Or you can find and download any higher version of its Windows Installer from [here](/azure/service-fabric/service-fabric-get-started#install-the-sdk-and-tools).